varshitha8142/Test-Monitor-chrome_extension/README.md

-That's it!
 You have now set up the "TestMonitor-Chrome-Extension" project and can use it to ensure academic integrity during exams.</br>

 ## ⚙ To install:</br>